Foolystaycooly/discord-stockbot/README.md

 5. Commands

--!add_stock <TICKER> – Add a stock to monitor -!remove_stock <TICKER> – Remove a stock from monitoring -!list_stocks – List all monitored stocks
+- !add_stock <TICKER> – Add a stock to monitor
+- !remove_stock <TICKER> – Remove a stock from monitoring
+- !list_stocks – List all monitored stocks
--!dashboard – Display stock charts with signals
+- !dashboard – Display stock charts with signals